Post-Workout Carbs - Do You Really Need Them?

 But what if you don’t like Carb 10 and prefer eating food?
 As an old school fella, having a banana alongside a scoop of MTS Whey will do the trick.
 I never recommend a post-workout shake with no protein and only carbs.

-For not-so-demanding workouts like arms, shoulders, and smaller bodyparts, I recommend fewers carbs.
-Here is what I recommend in the real world setting of scoops:
+For not-so-demanding workouts like arms, shoulders, and smaller bodyparts, I recommend fewer carbs.
+Here is what I recommend in the real-world setting of scoops:

 Fast Carbs With No Insulin Spike

 - Larger Bodypart Day or SUPER HARD Athletic Event

 Smaller Bodypart Day

 - 1 scoop MTS Whey